awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/required-encryption-context-cmm.md

 ## Test vector evaluation rules

-- If any of the `requiredEncryptionContextKeys` do not exist in the supplied encryption context, then the test result MUST be `negative-encrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-encrypt)
+- If any of the `requiredEncryptionContextKeys` do not exist in the supplied encryption context on encrypt then the test result MUST be `negative-encrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-encrypt)
-- If the `reproducedEncryptionContext` does not match the supplied encryption context on encrypt for every key in `requiredEncryptionContextKeys`, then the test result MUST be `negative-decrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-decrypt)
+- If the value of `reproducedEncryptionContext` on decrypt does not match the value of the supplied encryption context on encrypt for every key in `requiredEncryptionContextKeys`, then the test result MUST be `negative-decrypt-keyring`. [source](#required-encryption-context-cmm-failures-on-decrypt)
 - In all other cases, the test result MUST be `positive-keyring`.